Insulin Pump Accessories

 I start looking for pump accessories the same way I start looking for almost anything: I Google it.
 There are countless online retailers of pump-wearing accessories… just browse around until you see something that grabs you.

 You may also want to check out the pump-wearing accessories on the pump manufacturer websites.
 (Bear in mind that pump accessories sold by your child’s pump company will naturally fit your child’s pump; those from other companies may or may not.)
-Generally speaking, the pouches and cases sold by the pump companies are basic in style and colours: lots of black and white, nothing too fancy, not much to convince a resistant young child or a picky teenager to wear a pump.
+Generally speaking, the pouches and cases sold by the pump companies are basic in style and colours, nothing too fancy (though you may want fancy to convince a resistant young child or a picky teenager to wear a pump).
 On the plus side, however, pump company accessories are typically functional, discreet, and cover a wide range of needs – a good step in your pump-wearing research.

 You could also seek out packs and pouches not specifically designed for insulin pumps.
 Earlier on in our pumping life, we went to Mountain Equipment CoOp (MEC) and looked through their pouches and belts – they’re worth a try to get something in your hand immediately, as well as something that can stand up to outdoor activites.
 They have a nice range of utility packs to fit an insulin pump, though nothing specifically designed for pumps.
 We also have had success with cell phone cases from various Looney Stores.
 We found an inexpensive green, camouflage-print cell-phone case with a clip on the back that our son used lots when he went through a period in which he didn’t want to wear belts – we simply clipped the case to his belt loop.
 And the camo print had him sold on the idea.
 And at dollar-store prices, you can stock up for the kid who likes variety.